 Combination Asian Pears

 • 4 IN 1 ASIAN PEAR COMBO

-Combines at least 4 of the following 5 varieties: Choiuro, Nijisseiki, Shinseiki, Shinko, and Kosui SELF-FERTILE | ZONE 5 | HARVEST: SEPT.
-THROUGH OCT.
-DWARF (QUINCE) 170-3331 \$64.95 EACH
+Combines at least 4 of the following 5 varieties:Chojuro, Nijisseiki, Shinseiki, Shinko, and KosuiSELF-FERTILE | ZONE 5 | HARVEST: SEPT.
+THROUGH OCT.170-3331DWARF (QUINCE)\$64.95 EACH

-Keep good records - the shortest pencil is longer than the longest memory.

-- Unknown

-\$99.95

-tree is resistant to both Pseudomones disease and fireblight.

-SEMI-FERTILE\ | ZONE 4/5 | HARVEST: EARLY OCT.
+Keep your eyes on the stars and your feet on the ground - Theodore Roosevelt

+Asian Pears are very precocious which means they tend to produce quite heavily when only a few years old.
+This can result in a weakened tree as all its energy is going into producing fruit instead of forming a sturdy tree.
+For this reason we recommend removing most of the fruit for the first several years.

+Please note: sizes given at maturity are an approximation and may vary depending on soil type and growing conditions.
+Another factor is the variation of vigor in different varieties.
+For instance, Asian pears are naturally smaller, even on larger rootstock.

+Pear Rootstock

-135-4739 STANDARD (PYRUS BETULAFOLIA)
+• STANDARD (PYRUS COMMUNIS)

-\$39.95 EACH

-\$39.95 EACH

-TOO MANY TO CHOOSE FROM?
-KEEP IT SIMPLE & SAVE BY SELECTING OUR 2018 ASIAN PEAR PACKAGE

-2018 ASIAN PEAR PACKAGE

-1 Shinseiki HARVEST: Early-Mid 1 Yoinashi HARVEST: Mid-Late 1 Olympic HARVEST: Late

-199-3403 3 TREES

-Growing Tip

-Pear Rootstock STANDARD (PYRUS COMMUNIS) (4.5 - 6 METERS / 15 - 20 FEET AT MATURITY) Common pear rootstock produces full-sized standard trees with good productivity.
+(4.5-6 METERS / 15-20 FEET AT MATURITY)

+Common pear rootstock produces full-sized standard trees with good productivity.
 More genetic variability in size and hardiness as it is a seedling rootstock, not clonal.
-Under optimal conditions trees can reach 20ft (6M) high.
+Under optimal conditions trees can reach 20ft.
+(6m) high.
 Tolerates both dry and wet soils.
-Hardy to below -30°C. • STANDARD (PYRUS BETULIFOLIA) (4.5 - 6 METERS / 15 - 20 + FEET AT MATURITY) Hardy Asian pear rootstock resistant to fire blight.
+Hardy to below -30°C.

+• STANDARD (PYRUS BETULIFOLIA) (4.5-6 METERS / 15-20 + FEET AT MATURITY)

+Hardy Asian pear rootstock resistant to fire blight.
 Adapts well to difficult soil conditions, making a vigorous standard-size tree.
 We use it only on Asian pear varieties.
-Hardy to zone 4. • SEMI-DWARF (AP SDLG) (4.5 - 5.25 METERS / 13 - 17 FEET AT MATURITY) We have used some rootstock grown from the seeds of Taylor Apple Pear fruit.
-We expect the dependable characteristics of its parent to carry through - hardiness, early fruit bearing and compact tree size. • STANDARD (OHxF 97) (4.25 - 5.75 METERS / 14 - 19 FEET AT MATURITY) The Old Home & Farmingdale series was developed in Oregon in the 1930's.
-The main goal was a fireblight resistant pear rootstock that would start producing at a younger age.
-OHxF97 will make a tree almost full size, but more productive than Pyrus communis, with the benefits of fireblight resistance.
-Hardy to Zone 4. • SEMI DWARF (OHxF 87) (3.5 - 5.25 METERS / 12 - 17 FEET AT MATURITY) Produces a well anchored tree 65-85 % of standard size.
+Hardy to zone 4.

+• SEMI-DWARF (AP SDLG)

+(4.5-5.25 METERS / 13-17 FEET AT MATURITY)

+We have used some rootstock grown from the seeds of Taylor Apple Pear fruit.
+We expect the dependable characteristics of its parent to carry through - hardiness, early fruit bearing and compact tree size.

+• STANDARD (OHxF 97)

+(4.25-5.75 METERS / 14-19 FEET AT MATURITY)

+The Old Home & Farmingdale series was developed in Oregon in the 1930's.
+The main goal was a fire blight resistant pear rootstock that would start producing at a younger age.
+OHxF97 will make a tree almost full size, but more productive than Pyrus communis, with the benefits of fire blight resistance.
+Hardy to Zone 4.

+• SEMI DWARF (OHxF 87)

+(3.5-5.25 METERS / 12-17 FEET AT MATURITY)

+Produces a well anchored tree 65-85 % of standard size.
 Very precocious means tree starts producing fruit quickly.
-Fireblight resistant.
-Hardy to zone 4. • SEMI DWARF (OHxF 333) (3.5 - 5 METERS / 12 - 16 + FEET AT MATURITY ) Produces a tree 60 - 75% of standard size.
+Fire blight resistant.
+Hardy to zone 4.

+• SEMI DWARF (OHxF 333)

+(3.5-5 METERS / 12-16 + FEET AT MATURITY)

+Produces a tree 60-75% of standard size.
 A precocious, well anchored tree bears fruit between 3 and 4 years old.
 Tolerates a broad range of soils.
 Hardy to zone 4.

-DWARF (PYRO 2-33) (3 - 4 METERS / 10 - 13 FEET AT MATURITY ) A new German introduction.
-Very precocious - fruiting begins in 3-4 years.
-Fruit size is good.
-Excellent root system adopts well to a variety of soils.
-Resistant to fireblight as well.
-Hardy to zone 4.
-DWARF (QUINCE A) (3 - 3.5 METERS / 9 - 12 + FEET AT MATURITY ) Produces a tree 50% of standard size which bears heavy crops of large fruit.
+• DWARF (QUINCE A)

+(3-3.5 METERS / 9-12 + FEET AT MATURITY)

+Produces a tree 50% of standard size which bears heavy crops of large fruit.
 Tolerates damp, heavy soil.
 Quince rootstock lacks the hardiness required for northern regions in low-snow years.
 Hardy to zone 5.

-Pollination Tip All European (regular) and Asian pears will pollinate each other providing their bloom times overlap.
-Generally you can go by the expected harvest time, meaning only the very early and the very late might not be compatible with each other.
-However, since Asian pear, on average, bloom earlier than Europeans, you might pair an early European with a mid or late Asian.
+SEMI FERTILE Means It will bear fruit if planted alone.
+It will usually bear more (and possibly larger) fruit if you plant a second (different) variety for cross-pollination.